 - There will be 20 students accepted to the program including 06 international students;

-- Applicants should be enrolled in PhD programs of recognized institutions in Vietnam or in other countries in the region, and should major in related fields such as Anthropology, Sociology, Cultural Studies, History and Gender Studies.
+- Applicants should be enrolled in MA/PhD programs of recognized institutions in Vietnam or in other countries in the region, and should major in related fields such as Anthropology, Sociology, Cultural Studies, History and Gender Studies.
 Their dissertation topic must be about migration;

 - For those who are not Vietnamese, fluency in Vietnamese is a must (for conducting fieldwork interviews);

 - Vietnamese students who received scholarships and studied abroad for doctoral degrees are not eligible to apply.

 - The training is planned to start at the beginning of July 2022.

 - Length of the program is 10 days of which the first 05 days will be lectures in Ho Chi Minh City, at USSH-VNU HCM and 03 days of field research; and 02 days of preparation and final report presentation seminar;

 - Students will spend 03 days of field research studying expatriate and rural-urban migrant communities in Ho Chi Minh City.
 Detailed schedule will be provided later.

 - There will be one English-Vietnamese interpreter for international lecturers